shenwei356/taxonkit/doc/docs/usage.md

 Flags:
-  -P, --add-prefix                     add prefixes for all ranks, single prefix for a rank is defined by flag --prefix-X -d, --delimiter string               field delimiter in input lineage (default ";") -F, --fill-miss-rank                 fill missing rank with original lineage information (experimental) -f, --format string                  output format, placeholders of rank are needed (default "{k};{p};{c};{o};{f};{g};{s}") -h, --help                           help for reformat -i, --lineage-field int              field index of lineage. data should be tab-separated (default 2)
+  -P, --add-prefix                     add prefixes for all ranks, single prefix for a rank is defined by flag --prefix-X -d, --delimiter string               field delimiter in input lineage (default ";") -F, --fill-miss-rank                 fill missing rank with lineage information of the next higher rank -f, --format string                  output format, placeholders of rank are needed (default "{k};{p};{c};{o};{f};{g};{s}") -h, --help                           help for reformat -i, --lineage-field int              field index of lineage. data should be tab-separated (default 2)